Beventar/WoolHUD/readme.md

 This is not intended to reach the public eye at this moment as Woolen himself doesn't want to publish his HUD and I respect his decision.

-## There are quite a few differences between this replica and Woolen's original HUD such as:
+## Differences between this replica and the original HUD:

 ### Notes:
 - alternative main menu backgrounds are not the same as Woolen's unfortunately